Standard deviation: Rules for normally distributed data

 If a data distribution is approximately normal then about 68 percent of the data values are within one standard deviation of the mean (mathematically, μ ± σ, where μ is the arithmetic mean), about 95 percent are within two standard deviations (μ ± 2σ), and about 99.7 percent lie within three standard deviations (μ ± 3σ).
 This is known as the 68–95–99.7 rule, or the empirical rule.

-For various values of z, the percentage of values expected to lie in and outside the symmetric interval, CI = (−zσ, zσ), are as follows:
+For various values of z, the percentage of values expected to lie in and outside the symmetric interval, CI = (−z'σ, z'σ), are as follows: